Summer Academy

 Teachers: Ruth Smith & Kevin Hagen

-Biology 1 is a lecture-based class designed to give the student an introduction to the major concepts processes of Biology.
-The material is categorized into larger units to emphasize the connections between topics; the Nature of Science, Biochemistry (building block of life), Cell Structure, Cellular Metabolism, and Cellular Replication, Heredity, Genetics, Evolution, the History of Life, Classification, Ecology and the Human Body.
-Labs, hands-on activities, and projects will also be performed throughout the course to enhance the lessons, and give the students the opportunity to apply the material.
+The Summer Biology 1 course is designed to give the student an introduction to the major concepts and processes of Biology.
+The material is categorized into larger units to emphasize the connections between topics.
+The units focus on the major principles of life and is divided into the units of; the Nature of Science, Biochemistry (building block of life), Cell Structure, Cellular Metabolism, and Cellular Replication, Heredity, Genetics, Evolution, the History of Life, Classification, Ecology and the Human Body.
+Labs and hands-on activities will also be performed throughout the course to enhance the lessons, and give the students the opportunity to apply the material.
+While the classes will provide reinforcement of the topics, the student is expected to read and review outside of class and complete assigned work.
+This course is strongly aligned with the year-long Biology 1 course, although student expectations to keep up with material are a necessity to keep this alignment.
 Upon successful completion of the course, the student will have a better appreciation of the natural world around them and be prepared for any intro level biology course in college.
-Students must have the course book on day one of class or before class begins.
-[One Credit]

 Campbell Biology: Concepts & Connections 10th edition – Pearson; 10th edition (2020) – ISBN-13: 978-0135269169